Can someone with autism or ADHD join the armed forces?

 However, as we move towards an age where high-tech warfare plays a bigger role, the skills of neuro-diverse people may become more highly valued and, in ten years’ time, the rules may be different to today.

 In the meantime, it is not an automatic “No”, to ADHD and autism.
-It just depends on the current impact of the disability and, in the case of ADHD especially, whether there are other mental health, drug or alcohol issues.
+It just depends on their view of the current impact of the disability and, in the case of ADHD especially, whether there are other mental health, drug or alcohol issues.

 Photo Credit: The Yorkshire Regiment